Akuli/asda/docs/syntax.md

     [TRUE], it runs the block and `incr`; if `cond` is `FALSE`, it terminates.
     Checking `cond` and running the block is repeated until `cond` is `FALSE`.

+    Variables created in any part of the loop (`init`, `cond`, `incr` and the block) are visible in all other parts of the loop, too, but not outside the loop.

 - **Try statements** consist of `try` and a block, followed by zero more catch parts and an optional finally part.
     There must be at least one catch part or a finally part.